 Start-ups are vital to the organic development of innovation in the country.
-The tech start-up space drives the growth of home-grown startsups using innovation solutions to solve problems in the country and region.
+The tech start-up space drives the growth of home-grown digital innovation solutions, also signalling the nature of the evolution of the 4IR in the country.
 A key obstacle is the lack of funding in this space.
-The SADC governments have acknowledged the need to create favourable environments for investment and be more involved in local startup ecosystems123.
+The SADC governments have acknowledged the need to create favourable environments for investment and be more involved in local start-up ecosystems.
 To support the development of technological innovators and their conversion to viable business, South Africa has already made progress by supporting innovation through incubation hubs.

 By 2016, the World Bank reported that there were about 173 technological hubs and incubators in Africa, with 32 of them located in South Africa.
 The South African incubators include the Gauteng's Innovation Hub, Jozihub and the Cape Innovation and Technological Initiative (CiTi).
-The World Bank was responsible for seeding mLab in Tshwane as a start-up incubator, but this has been extended to skills acceleration with consistent funding from the DST.
+The World Bank was responsible for seeding mLab in Tshwane as a start-up incubator but this has been extended to skills acceleration with consistent funding from the DST.
 Combined with shorter-term grants and in partnership with the private sector, particularly some of the bigger names such as Nokia, Google Play, Microsoft and Intel, mLab is now more engaged in enterprise skills development programmes with major local skills accelerator and job connector, Harambee.
 The DST funded the Industry Innovation Partnership, which was developed by mLab specifically in response to the NDP's identification of e-skill needs in the economy.
 The programme is being rolled out at provincial level with co-funding from the provincial departments of economic development.
-Although these programmes have been regarded as successful in terms of the numbers of people trained, the head of mLabs has said that trying to extend programmes into provinces and townships is complicated, with initiatives reinforcing apartheid spatial realities and dependencies rather than integrating those acquiring skills into the urban markets and elite parts of the cities where with the opportunities exist124.
+Although these programmes have been regarded as successful in terms of the numbers of people trained, the head of mLabs has said that trying to extend programmes into provinces and townships is complicated, with initiatives reinforcing apartheid spatial realities and dependencies rather than integrating those acquiring skills into the urban markets and elite parts of the cities where with the opportunities exist.